-The Seay Mansion was built by Abraham Jefferson Seay in hopes that Kingfisher would be the new capitol of Oklahoma Territory (OT).
+The Seay Mansion was built by Abraham Jefferson Seay in hopes that Kingfisher would be the new capital of Oklahoma Territory (OT).

 Governor Seay served as third Territorial Governor of Oklahoma from 1892 to 1893.
 He built the three-story mansion named "Horizon Hill" for approximately $11,000 on fifteen acres of land purchased for $637.50, just outside of Kingfisher, OT.
 The mansion was completed in March of 1892 to host dignitaries present for the opening of the Cheyenne and Arapaho Land Run.